theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 **Step 2: Post/Submit**

-Depending on the number of submissions, we’ll try our best to distribute rewards for each thoughtful response.
+Depending on the number of submissions, we'll try our best to distribute rewards for each thoughtful response.

 ## Day 3: Private Key Under the Tree

 {{< image "./images/day3.png" >}}

 Welcome to Day 3 of the 12 Days of Zond!
-Today’s festivity is simple.
+Today's festivity is simple.
 Be the first community member to wake up and grab one of the few presents with a prize under the digital tree

 ### What Is It?

 A little holiday treat.
-We’ve dropped a couple private keys with small prizes in the image below.
+We've dropped a couple private keys with small prizes in the image below.

 ### How to Participate